| |

 HOW TO MAKE WHITE BUTTERCREAM

-• First and foremost, if you are planning on neutralizing yellow with purple test it out on a small portion of buttercream first.
-If I don’t have a purple coloring use sky blue and electric pink instead.
+• First and foremost, if you are planning to neutralize yellow with purple, test it on a small portion of buttercream.
+If I don’t have purple, use sky blue and electric pink instead.

 • You can see my results in the picture below.
 Notice whiter buttercream in the middle?